lloydmeta/slim-play/README.md

 All I did was:

-1. Use activator to generate new template (`$ activator new simple-play play-scala`)
+1. Use activator to generate a new Play app (`$ activator new slim-play play-scala`)
 2. Delete the auto-generated controller, public, and view directories (won't be using them)
-3. Create a `SimpleApp.scala` file in the `./app` directory, which holds an ApplicationLoader and the router, which is super simple:
+3. Create a `AppLoader.scala` file in the `./app` directory, which holds an ApplicationLoader and the router, which is super simple:

   ```scala